build-guides

 pcie PCIe 5.0 x16

-RTX 5070 game performance matches the RTX 4080 Super in rasterization at 1440p while consuming 30W less
+Rasterization matches the RTX 4080 Super at 1440p while consuming 30W less, keeping thermals and PSU headroom comfortable

-DLSS 4 Multi Frame Generation adds frame multipliers in supported titles, keeping gaming FPS high even while NVENC encodes the stream
+DLSS 4 Multi Frame Generation boosts effective frame rates in 70+ supported titles while NVENC encodes the stream simultaneously

-Single NVENC encoder limits simultaneous multi-stream setups; the RTX 5070 Ti has dual encoders for Twitch + YouTube simultaneous streaming
+Single NVENC encoder limits to one stream output; step up to the RTX 5070 Ti (dual NVENC) for simultaneous Twitch + YouTube as separate encodes

 Check Price on Amazon